MoreiraLAB/ICARO/README.md

 * iFeature - GitHub available at https://github.com/Superzchen/iFeature.
 The iFeature folder should be downloaded into. /feature/ folder.

 * fp-admet - Github available at https://github.com/jcheminform/fpadmet.
-YThe fp-admet folder should be downloaded into. /feature/ folder.
+The fp-admet folder should be downloaded into. /feature/ folder.

 * MORDRED - version 1.2.0 .
 * RDKit - version 2023.9.1 .